 It’s also great that Shark has included tool storage slots on the docking station.
 You’re much less likely to lose an important tool if they are always stored in the same place.

 A potential drawback, depending on where you want to store the vac, is that the docking station can’t be mounted on a wall.
+You also need to detach the tools before charging, which is a minor frustration if you tend to use a specific tool.

 Suction Power and Cleaning Performance

-Let’s be clear: the Shark handheld vacuum isn’t designed to replace your main vac.
+But let’s be clear: the Shark handheld vacuum isn’t designed to replace your main vac.

-The WV200UK does a great job at picking up small or medium debris on most surfaces, so it’s brilliant for cleaning up quick spills or sprucing up a staircase.
+Our first test involved using the vacuum on a carpeted staircase.
+We found the WV200UK does a great job at picking up small or medium debris on most surfaces, so it’s brilliant for cleaning up quick spills or sprucing up a staircase.

 The downside is that the strong suction means the 0.25 litre capacity fills up very quickly.
+In fact, it was almost full after the tests above.

 Another drawback is that the Shark doesn’t have a motorised brush bar or a turbo attachment.
 This means it doesn’t do a great job of digging into carpet fibres to remove dust and dirt, although it’s not really designed for deep cleaning.

-Despite the lack of a motorised pet tool, the Shark WV200UK performs surprisingly well when cleaning pet hair.
+Despite the lack of a motorised pet tool, we found the Shark WV200UK performs surprisingly well when cleaning pet hair.
 Don’t expect the performance of more powerful vacuums that have a powered brush bar though.

 Price and Value for Money